Rozmir-Rohi/witchery-wolf-altar-replacement/README.md

 This mod is intended to be used with the Mo' Creatures Legacy mod and the Witchery mod.

 <details>
 <summary><h2>Credits & Assets Used:</h2></summary>
+<strong>culegooner</strong> - Their tutorial on ASM taught me how to replace class files from vanilla Minecraft and other mods using ASM. (https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/mapping-and-modding-tutorials/1571568-tutorial-1-6-2-changing-vanilla-without-editing).
+Additionally, some of the source code for his mod "Creeper Burn Core" was used to implement ASM methods in this mod (see link to the Creeper Burn Core source code below).
+This asset was used under GNU Lesser General Public License v3.0.
+The different license of this project is permitted under the GNU Lesser General Public License v3.0 from the following sections:

+    GNU Lesser General Public License v3.0 - Section 0:
+    "..."The Library" refers to a covered work governed by this License", "A “Combined Work” is a work produced by combining or linking an Application with the Library"

+    GNU Lesser General Public License v3.0 - Section 4:
+      "You may convey a Combined Work under terms of your choice" provided that:
+        - Private modifications are allowed.
+        - Notice is given that the Library is used
+        - A copy of the GNU Lesser Public License is provided along with a copy of the GNU General Public License.
+        - Access is provided to the source code of the Library.

+A copy of the GNU Lesser General Public License can be found in the "Negligible Licenses" folder inside the assets folder of the mod jar archive.

+A copy of the GNU General Public license can be found inside the mod jar archive.

+The source code for the Creeper Burn Core mod can be found here: https://github.com/culegooner/CreeperBurnCore

+<strong>elifoster</strong> - The source code for his mod "Witchery Patch" helped me understand how to use ASM to specifically modify Witchery code (https://github.com/elifoster/WitcheryPatch).
+This asset was used under the MIT license.

+<strong>Technocoder</strong> - Their blog taught me how to properly add manifest data for mods using the build.gradle file (https://blog.techno.fish/minecraft-forge-coremod-tutorial/).

 ## Use of anatawa12's Fork of ForgeGradle 1.2 within Project: